Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Humans are not equipped against grain toxicity

-Common problematic grain compounds (anti-nutrients) are lectins, phytates, tannins, digestive enzyme inhibitors, but also fungal toxins that are commonly found.
+Common problematic grain compounds (anti-nutrients) are lectins, phytates, tannins, digestive enzyme inhibitors, and fungal toxins that are commonly found.
+Read more here.

 Humans are not meant to eat raw grains, nor cooked grains!

 Due to the toxicity, humans do not tolerate eating grains raw.
 Grains need to be cooked in order to become less toxic.
-It is relevant to know that only raw foods – which are edible without processing – are naturally human foods (see below)!
-This is a rule that applies to all species, including humans, as we are not adapted to cooked foods
+Only raw foods – which are edible without processing – are naturally human foods (see below)!
+This is a rule that applies to all species, including humans, as we are not adapted to cooked foods.

-While humans have learned to process and cook grains in a way that we can tolerate them better.
-However, cooked grains are still not free from anti-nutrients, irritants, and toxicity: a variety of substances that irritate the digestive tract, from which gluten is only the most well-known.
+Humans have learned to process and cook grains in a way that we can tolerate them better.
+However, cooked grains are still not free from anti-nutrients, irritants, and toxicity: a variety of substances that irritate the digestive tract, of which gluten is the most infamous one.

-Cooking foods is a survival strategy when optimal raw foods (in our case, tropical fruits) are unavailable.
+Cooking foods is a survival strategy when optimal foods (in the case of humans, optimal foods are tropical fruits) are unavailable.
 Cooked foods are suboptimal fallback foods!
 And humans are physiologically not adapted to cooked foods!
+In a sense, cooked grains were (and still are) the substitute for sweet tropical fruits when humans migrated out of tropical forests.

 Grains do not look like food to us in nature – fruits do!

 What looks like food to us in nature?
 Uncooked and unprocessed, we clearly do not feel attracted to grains as a food source.
 To determine what an animal species naturally eats, instincts are the key.
-Animals do not count calories or cook their foods – they just eat what is appealing and tasty to them in nature.
+Animals do not count calories or cook their foods – they just eat what is appealing and tasty to them in nature – what they identify as a food source instinctually.
 The same goes for humans.
 However, due to cultural adaptations and migrating out of tropical forests – the original habitat of humans – and into cold climates, we needed to access new food sources and cook to survive.
 However, until today, our biology is that of a tropical frugivore, and we have not adapted to cooked foods!

 Eating raw and unprocessed reveals what we can really eat in its natural form: everything that is appealing straight from nature is our food – this is our instinctual adaptive behavior.
 Everything that needs to be cooked to become edible or seasoned to be palatable and appealing is not natural human food.